About the edition

 Alberta Whittle’s conversations about this work began with the publication 1492 What Is It Like to Be Discovered?
 (Small and Jaffe, 1992).
 This compilation of poems, unattributed texts and appropriated artwork includes adaptations of a series of 16th Century engravings by Theodore de Bry, whose work illustrates the arrival of Columbus in the Americas and European colonists’ brutal and unjust claiming of a so-called 'New World.'

-Using an array of time-based processes, Whittle overlays interconnecting narratives to create a story in print: Beginning with colours drawn from her gallery recreation of a subsiding Barbadian Chattel house, she juxtaposes a series of colour combinations from her childhood to create the backdrop for the scene.
+Using an array of analogue and digital processes, Whittle overlays interconnecting narratives to create a story in print: Beginning with colours drawn from her gallery recreation of a subsiding Barbadian Chattel house, she juxtaposes a series of colour combinations from her childhood to create the backdrop for the scene.

 The central imagery, drawn from the de Bry engravings, is created with laser-engraved woodblocks, inverted and transposed, creating deliberately hard-to-read areas in depictions of Columbus’s first arrival and subsequent violent suppression of indigenous peoples.
 These not only recall the 16th Century prints but, through the process of cutting into and gradual removal of the wood, also evoke Whittle’s memories of the material impermanence of living in Barbados, where wooden furniture, housing, even books, may gradually erode due to invasive woodworm or corrosive salt air.